Interactive plotter

 Abstract

 The Interactive plotter titled “From Africa...and return” is an installation on the journeys of the swallows from Switzerland to Africa.
-The installation uses cinetism and a paper poster to engage the visitors in an analog-digital experience: by selecting a theme from a tablet application, the machine moves a pen that draws the information on a poster that can be taken at the end of the visit.
+The installation uses kineticism and a paper poster to engage the visitors in an analog-digital experience.
+By selecting a theme from a tablet application, the machine moves a pen that draws the information on a poster that can be taken at the end of the visit.

-The installation combines the craft of custom metal parts, the programming of a tablet application and the genuine Swiss graphic design.
+The installation combines the craft of custom metal parts, the programming of a tablet application, and genuine Swiss graphic design.

 Datas